 We use the indicators as the basis of our macroprudential policy decision-making.
 We discuss the leading indicators in the Financial Stability Report.

-We publish a chart pack of indicators every quarter.
+We publish chart pack of indicators regularly.

 We use the macroprudential indicators as the basis of three inter-related assessments: